SM7I/Utilities/README.md

 <li>x86_64 Mac Intel
 <li>ARM64 Mac m1

 In this repo you´ll find different utilities compiled for both x86_64 Windows and Linux.
 More utilities will be contantly added so keep an eye out here from time to time.
+You may, ofcourse, rename the tool and remove the -xxx tail once you downloaded it to your platform.
+It´s only named like that here in the repo to differentiate between the tools.

 | Filename  | Description |
 | ------------- | ------------- |